fziviello/Forecast-Trading/README.md

 ## Args Parameters

 - `SYMBOL`: The Name of Stock Exchange Symbol (--symbol) *REQUIRED
+- `ALL`: Analyze all available validation files (--ALL) *REQUIRED
 - `NOTIFY`: If True send the predictions to Telegram Channel

 ## Run

+- Start Get Statistics for ALL symbol availables: `python3 scripts/get_statistics.py --ALL --notify True`
-- Start Get Statistics: `python3 scripts/get_statistics.py --symbol AUDJPY --notify True`
+- Start Get Statistics for single symbol: `python3 scripts/get_statistics.py --symbol AUDJPY --notify True`

 ### Use Venv